knit-bee/tei-make-corpus/README.md

 </table>

 To add XML processing instructions to the corpus file, use the *--processing-instructions*  option.
-From the commandline, pass a dictionary as a json-parsable string (i.e. keys and values should be enclosed with double quotes).
+From the command line, pass a dictionary as a json-parsable string (i.e. keys and values should be enclosed with double quotes).

 ```xml
 $ tei-make-corpus my_corpus -c header.xml --processing-instructions \